-Out of a total, 1.75 million registered vehicles in Kathmandu Valley, only 3% of which are categorized as public transport which currently serves 28% of the total population relying on formal and informal public transit.
+Out of a total, 1.75 million registered vehicles in Kathmandu Valley, only 3% of which are categorized as public transport currently serves 28% of the total population relying on formal and informal public transit.
 A shift in the public transport landscape of Kathmandu is crucial, and the switch to Mass Rapid Transit (MRT) is essential to tackle the rising congestion, inefficiency, and pollution caused by the current system.

 Imagine spending hours stuck in traffic every day, crammed into a minibus so tightly that you can barely breathe.
 This is the daily reality for thousands of commuters in Kathmandu.
 This is largely due to the low passenger-carrying capacity of public vehicles, which cannot meet the demand of a city that has seen a 150% increase in urban population density since 2000.
 Of the 1.75 million registered vehicles in the valley, only about 3% are public vehicles.
 Among these, over 94% are low-occupancy vehicles, such as minibusses and microbuses, which carry an average of 15-20 passengers (JICA, 2017).
 While 28% of Kathmandu residents rely on formal or informal public transit, in a valley of three million people, this supply-demand gap is a major obstacle to achieving efficiency and passenger satisfaction.
 Poor management of public transport in Kathmandu Valley has led to several challenges, including traffic congestion, significant travel times, and skyrocketing pollution levels.
 Kathmandu also has one of the lowest built-up areas per capita among comparable cities, suggesting that urban land is relatively scarce per individual.